GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 ## Testing {#testing}

 ### Coverage {#coverage}

 Code snippets should have reasonable test coverage and all critical code paths should have integration tests that test against the production service.

-## Additional best practices {#additional}

-### Adhere to language idioms {#idiomatic}

-Code snippets should use preferred code patterns that are idiomatic to the particular language (e.g. promises, futures, static API calls from singletons, builders, etc).

-Aside: Note that in being idiomatic we can end up creating code snippets that are radically different from language-to-language.
-Err on the side of what is idiomatic to the language, though cross-language consistency does not hurt.

-Use features that work in all GCP-supported versions of a language and use language idioms that the community understands.
-Generally, do things “the way the community does it”.

 ## Language-specific practices {#language-specific}